 Using picture cards or interactive games can also make tacting enjoyable and engaging!
 When kids get praise or rewards for their correct responses, it helps solidify this skill, allowing them to express themselves better in social situations.

 By understanding the principles of ABA, caregivers can make informed choices that positively impact their children's progress.
-This leads to better behavioral outcomes and improved family dynamics.
+This leads to better and improved family dynamics.
 Plus, this knowledge empowers caregivers, boosting their confidence in supporting their children's development.
 Let’s explore this together!

 Let’s explore this together!
 Remember, every little step counts in nurturing those important conversation skills in your little ones.